Archaique00/Discord-Bulk-Message-Deleter/README.md

 <details>
 <summary><b>Q: Does this work on mobile?</b></summary>
 <br>
-A: No, this is a Python script for desktop use only.
+A: Yes, you only need python for run the script (use termux for example).
 </details>

 <details>